yirkajk/yirkajk.github.io/README.md

 ***

 #### Research Interests
 My research focuses on quantum computation and theoretical computer science.
-Some particular areas I am interested in are complexity theory, Hamiltonian complexity, and quantum algorithms.
+Specific topics include complexity theory, Hamiltonian complexity, and quantum algorithms.

-In other words, I am interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.
-My work involves carefully formalizing computational resources and tasks as mathematical models.
-In the case of quantum computation, this involves the principles of quantum physics.
-Often, I develop or extend computational constructions, reductions, and algorithms.
-Analyzing these employs linear algebra, complex analysis, probability, game theory, algorithms, and modern techniques of theoretical computer science.
-Much of my work has focused on studying computational tasks which compute properties of physical systems in low-energy states, on quantifying the amount of "useful" information in a quantum state, and on the robustness of quantum speed-ups.
+Some of my work has focused on the difficulty of computing properties in low-energy quantum systems, on quantifying the amount of "useful" information in a quantum state, and on the robustness of quantum algorithmic speed-ups compared to classical algorithms.
+My PhD dissertation (in preparation) focuses on my contributions developing new areas of complexity theory (QPH, Hamiltonian problems beyond ground state energy, ...) and new quantum algorithms.

+In other words, I'm interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.

-📢 I plan to graduate in 2025 and I am looking for a new position outside of academia.
+📢 I plan to graduate in 2025 and am looking for a new position outside of academia.
-My one-sentence summary: 10+ years in quantum computing, 7+ publications including *QIP/TQC/CCC*, 20+ presentations, 2 National Labs, and 8+ semesters teaching with additional experience communicating and collaborating.
+My one-sentence summary: 10+ years in quantum computing, 7+ publications including *QIP/TQC/CCC*, 20+ presentations, 2 National Labs, and 8+ semesters teaching with demonstrated experience identifying research questions and leading projects.

 Please reach out if you're interested in my research or would like to discuss future opportunities!